surya4682/pqc-dilithium-demo/README.md

 ## 🚀 What This Project Does

-- 🛡️ Generates a quantum-safe Dilithium2 keypair
+- 🛡 Generates a quantum-safe Dilithium2 keypair
-- ✍️ Signs a message using the private key
+- ✍ Signs a message using the private key
 - ✅ Verifies the message using the public key
 - ❌ Detects tampered messages
+- 💾 Exports the public key to `public_key.bin`

 ---